Combat Vehicle 90: Armament

-The basic Swedish CV90 (Strf 9040) is fitted with a two-man turret armed with a Bofors 40/70B autocannon and a coaxial 7.62 mm machine gun.
-The CV90 also carries six 76-mm grenade launchers, which are arranged in two clusters of three launchers; the clusters are positioned on each side of the turret.
+The basic Swedish CV90 (strf 9040) is fitted with a two-man turret armed with a Bofors 40/70B autocannon and a coaxial 7.62 mm machine gun.
+The CV90 also carries six 76 mm grenade launchers, which are arranged in two clusters of three launchers; the clusters are positioned on each side of the turret.
 The grenade launchers are intended for smoke grenades, but can also be loaded with a variety of combat grenades.

-The CV90 export variants are fitted with a Hagglunds E-series turret, with more than 600 E30 (30 mm Bushmaster II) and E35 (35 mm Bushmaster III) turrets delivered.
-BAE Systems Australia Limited presented an offer for LAND 400 Phase 3 is the CV9035 with an E35 turret.
+The CV90 export variants are fitted with a Hägglunds E-series turret, with more than 600 E30 (30 mm Bushmaster II) and E35 (35 mm Bushmaster III) turrets delivered.
+BAE Systems Australia presented an offer for LAND 400 Phase 3 is the CV9035 with an E35 turret.
 It provides high commonality with BAE Systems’ LAND 400 Phase 2 CRV offer – the AMV35 – through its use of the same E35 turret system.

 Sight

-The CV90 is equipped with a UTAAS (Universal Tank and Anti-Aircraft Sight) from Saab.
-Daytime optical, thermal imaging System (TIS) and Generation III image intensification.
-The Norwegian IFV, C2, Recce, Mortar and Combat Engineer variants are delivered with the Kongsberg Protector Remote Weapon Station with 360 degrees day and night sights as well as hunter killer capability.
+The CV90 is equipped with the Universal Tank and Anti-Aircraft Sight from Saab which has daytime optical, thermal imaging system and Generation III image intensification.
+The Norwegian IFV, C2, Recce, Mortar and Combat Engineer variants are delivered with the Kongsberg Protector remote weapon station with 360 degrees day and night sights as well as hunter-killer capability.